johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar_pi.md

 ### Example

-The following declares a relation labeled `human` that has a single string attribute.
+The following declares a relation labeled `human` that has a single string attribute:

 ```datalog
 .assert human(string).
 ```

-The following declares a relation labeled `human` that has a single string attribute, labeled as `name`.
+The following declares a relation labeled `human` that has a single string attribute, labeled as `name`:

 ```datalog
 .assert human(name: string).
 ```

-The following is an error in that the `name` label is used for two separate attributes.
+The following is an error in that the `name` label is used for two separate attributes:

 ```datalog
 .assert human(name: string, name: string).
 %% ==> ERR_INVALID_RELATION
 ```

-The following is an error, relations cannot be defined twice.
+The following is an error, relations cannot be defined twice:

 ```datalog
 .assert human(name: string).